-CONTIDENTIATIVE PERVACY Information Confidentiality The University is committed to protecting your privacy by sharing information with only those who need to know.
+Information Confidentiality The University is committed to protecting your privacy by sharing information with only those who need to know.
 Your information may need to be shared with those involved in investigating the incident, those responsible for providing necessary resources and remedies and those responsible for ensuring the public's safety.
 You should discuss your desires regarding confidentiality with any University employee with whom you speak, to ensure you understand their reporting obligations and what information they may be required to share.
-As a note, the University completes publicly available recordisceping, including Clery Act reporting, without including personally identifying information.
+As a note the University completes publicly available obligations and what information they have a considered to the distribution of the dis